brianrice2/ds-project-template/README.md

 - A consistent, organized structure to start from: Helps you quickly understand the structure of a project, new or old, and identify files of interest
 - Automation: Automatically update table of contents, run unit tests, set up organized pull requests, and more
 - Easier imports: Using a local package makes it easier to import source code modules
-- And more, discussed in [The Good Research Code Handbook](https://goodresearch.dev/index.html)
+- And more, discussed in [The Good Research Code Handbook](https://goodresearch.dev/index.html) and [How to Set Up a Python Project For Automation and Collaboration](https://eugeneyan.com/writing/setting-up-python-project-for-automation-and-collaboration/)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->